 What is the big deal about Valor???
 It is the most popular, highly coveted essential oil blend!
 A true necessity for every home.

-To see more about Valor, please head over to our Valor article where we discuss how to use it, FAQs, and where to find it.
+To see more about Valor, how to use it, and learn about what it can do for you… please head over to our Valor article where we discuss how to use it, FAQs, a DIY recipe, and where to find it.

 I buy it every month whether I need it or not, just in case it goes out of stock again.
-Last time it went out of stock, it took 12 months to get it back!
-Thank Goodness for Essential Rewards, helping me earn free product while creating my stash!
+The last time it went out of stock, it took 12 months to get it back!
+Thank Goodness for the Subscribe to Save program, helping me earn free products while creating my stash!